 This type of therapy is particularly effective for injuries that include soft tissue damage, sprains and strains.
 If you are simply unable to attend a prescribed appointment, provide as much notice to the doctor or therapist as possible.
 Schedule a new appointment so that you will still receive the necessary treatment.
 You do not want the jury to see the notation that you were a no-show to an appointment.
 Such negative information can and will be used against you during settlement negotiations or a jury trial.

-If you would like more information on this topic, contact The Law Offices of Loren Scott Etengoff at (360) 693-2919.
+If you would like more information on this topic, contact the Etengoff Pak Law Groupf at (360) 693-2919.